franko/gsl-shell/doc/user-manual/intro.rst

 The reason is that, when a function is called with a single argument which is a literal table or string, you can omit the enclosing paretheses.
 In this case we have therefore omitted the parantheses because :func:`matrix.def` has a single argument that is a literal table.

-Note that in our snippet of code we have used the function :func:`import` to make the function available in the module :mod:`math` available.
-If you don't use :func:`import` the function :func:`math.sin` and :func:`math.cos` should be accessed by specifying the explicitely the ``math`` namespace.
+Note that in our snippet of code we have used the function :func:`use` to make the function available in the module :mod:`math` available.
+If you don't use :func:`use` the function :func:`math.sin` and :func:`math.cos` should be accessed by specifying the explicitely the ``math`` namespace.

 You can define also a column matrix using the function :func:`matrix.vec` like follows::